Consider a hot curling brush if you’re looking to up your hairstyling game. Think of a curling iron with bristles.

 Now, hopefully, at this point, you’re at least open to the idea of getting a hot curling brush.
 How do you pick the right one in a market flooded with so many options?
 The below considerations will help guide you in finding the perfect curling brush.

 I like to think of ceramic as the most vanilla of the three materials.
 It warms up and retains heat well.
-It distributes heat gently and fairly evenly on the surface of a barrel, or in some cases, the bristles.
+It distributes heat gently and reasonably evenly on the surface of a barrel, or in some cases, the bristles.
 Ceramic also emits negative ions that help add shine to the hair.
-A ceramic hot brush is best for a fine, delicate or dry hair type that don’t need too much heat.
+A ceramic hot brush is best for a fine, delicate, or dry hair type that doesn’t need much heat.

-Titanium is a beast when it comes to rapid heat up and heat transfer.
-Heat distribution is very even with titanium with little to no room for cold spots.
-Since it’s so efficient, a titanium hot brush is the top pick for coarse, thick, or rebellious hair that’s hard to curl.
+Titanium is a beast for rapid heat up and heat transfer.
+Heat distribution is very even with titanium, with little to no room for cold spots.
+Since it’s so efficient, a titanium hot brush is a top pick for coarse, thick, or unmanageable hair that’s hard to curl.
 Plus, this material is durable and shine-enhancing, making it a great investment purchase.

 Tourmaline is a semiprecious stone that generates tons of negatively charged ions naturally.
-That means it’s amazing for warding off frizz and flyaways and preserving moisture.
+That means it’s fantastic to ward off frizz and flyaways and preserve moisture.
 It’s usually combined with ceramic.
-A tourmaline ceramic hot brush has a high heat capacity so it may not be the best for dry strands.
+A tourmaline ceramic hot brush has a high heat capacity, so it may not be the best for dry strands.

-While it’s less durable than ceramic or titanium, a lot of people favor this material for its natural ionic function.
+While it’s less durable than ceramic or titanium, many people favor this material for its natural ionic function.

-In a hot curling iron brush, the heat source can come from the bristles or the barrel.
-When it’s the former, the bristles are coated with ceramic which allows it to conduct and transfer heat.
+The heat source can come from the bristles or the barrel in a hot curling iron brush.
+When it’s the former, the bristles are coated with ceramic, allowing it to conduct and transfer heat.
 Synthetic bristle materials, like nylon, work like regular brush bristles and don’t heat the hair.

 You will have a better experience with a hot curling brush if you choose a barrel that fits your hair type.
 If you have shorter hair or prefer small waves, pick a small barrel size.
 This will be around 1-inch or below.
 Long and mid-length hair may choose 1.5-inch to 2-inch barrels.